azer/indexeddb/README.md

 ## indexeddb

 Low-level Minimalistic wrapper for HTML5 IndexedDB API.
+It supports both callbacks and promises.

 See `test.js` for examples.